jonathancone/git-busy-tutorial/README.md

   ```
   echo The git-busy README file > README.md
   ```
-1. View the status, notice that the file in "untracked", this is just git's way of saying its not managing this file
+1. View the status of the repository

   ```
   git status
   ```

 1. Add the README.md file to the "stage", sometimes called the "index" to make it tracked

   ```